-SCRT have recently delivered a Natural Flood Management (NFM) project above Staveley, South Cumbria.
+SCRT have recently delivered phase one of a Natural Flood Management (NFM) project above Staveley, South Cumbria.

 The aim of the project at Reston Scar was to ‘test and trial’ new techniques to reduce flood risk for rural communities.
 Several leaky timber structures have been installed as well as undertaking drainage works to store, divert and slow flows during storm events.